fireship-io/fireship.io/content/lessons/ci-cd-with-google-cloud-build/index.md

 Continuous Integration and Delivery, aka CI/CD, aka [DevOps](https://www.atlassian.com/devops) is the process of automating build, test, and deploy tasks between code changes to your software.
 The practice can yield a wide range of benefits, but most importantly it keeps your development code looking nearly identical to your production code.
 The adoption of devops has been a macrotrend in tech for the last few years and presents opportunites for both large teams and independent entrepreneurs.

-In the following lesson, you will learn how to use [Google Cloud Build](https://cloud.google.com/cloud-build) to automate the following tasks by simply committing your code to Github:
+In the following lesson, you will learn how to use [Google Cloud Build](https://cloud.google.com/cloud-build) to automate the following tasks by simply committing your code to GitHub:

 - Run unit tests
 - Build the production code